satheesh18/distributed-database/backend/WALKTHROUGH.md

 **Verification**:
 - ✅ Timestamps are sequential and globally ordered
-- ✅ Quorum achieved (2/2 replicas confirmed)
+- ✅ Quorum achieved (2/2 quorum replicas confirmed)
+- ✅ All replicas updated (3/3 total replicas)
-- ✅ Data written to master and replicated
+- ✅ Data written to master and replicated to all replicas

 ### 3. Read Operations